 The university's strategic priority of low student-to-faculty class sizes means that students have open access to a highly-personalized education, and to highly-specialized - and caring - faculty.
 More than 90 percent of our faculty hold a doctorate or the highest degree available in their fields.
 From first-year courses right through to senior capstone courses in the major, students at all levels are taught by highly-qualified, expert faculty (See: Recent publications), dedicated to student success, and who become valuable resources for students - even after graduation.
 Whether it is a question about coursework, or about employment or graduate school options, Muskingum University faculty are there for their students.

 The education of Muskingum University students is further supported by the university's continued investment in its programs and in the futures of its students.
-Such dedication to student success may be seen in the university's recent additions of innovative new majors and programs - Athletic Training and Petroleum Geology, for example - of exciting co-curricular activities, and of new cutting-edge academic facilities - most notably a new and truly 21st-century, technology-rich, library opening in late 2015.
+Such dedication to student success may be seen in the university's recent additions of innovative new majors and programs - Athletic Training and Petroleum Geology, for example - of exciting co-curricular activities, and of new cutting-edge academic facilities - most notably a new and truly 21st-century, technology-rich, library that opened in January of 2016.

 Additionally, the university has further expanded its already-solid - and increasingly important - experiential programs such as internships, service learning, and international programs, as well as its signature - and highly-successful - student-faculty collaborative summer research program: Muskie Fellows.
 Most departments also routinely offer students off-campus fieldwork, and course-related and career exploration/preparation (Published example from the History department) excursions, along with opportunities to collaborate with faculty on research papers published in prestigious professional journals, and to present or co-present at regional and national conferences.